 However, if you have the patience and fortitude to hold onto your investments for 10 or 20+ years, your prospects become much brighter.
 Youâll ride out the short-term noise and benefit from the long-term upwards trend đ.

-As always, Warren Buffet put it best: âthe stock market is a device for transferring money from the impatient to the patientâ.
+As usual, legendary investor Warren Buffet put it best: âthe stock market is a device for transferring money from the impatient to the patientâ.

 For the data-heads, click here to download an excel file which contains all of the underlying data on U.S. stock market returns, along with the charts shown in this post.